ryanginn/GitWeb-Sites-RoB/README.md

 - .web - Standard multiple use case suffix!

-- .rt - Republic of Broadcasters' official TLD - please contact a official for permission to create a website with this TLD.
+- .rt - Telonia's official TLD - please contact a official for permission to create a website with this TLD.

-- .sv - TLD of (West) Split Valley

 - .dpb - TLD of DPB

 - .sh - TLD of Sandhill

-- .obt - TLD for OBT stations, requires ID verification to register - NameSPLAT customers only.
+- .obt - TLD for OBT stations, requires ID verification to register